 ![]() |

-The profile window functions only in debug mode and displays in graphical and numerical forms the number of times every assembler label was hit during execution. |
+The profile window functions only in debug mode and displays, in graphical and numerical form, the number of times every assembler label was hit during execution. |

-directory where the new project should be created and the project name an
+directory where the new project should be created and the project name, an

-empty project gets created.
+empty project is created.

 file(s)... menu item in the Project menu or the right click menu of the